Club History

 1960 - 1967

-In 1960 County Week was introduced at the club and the squash courts in Old Way were purchased by members subscribing to a debenture.
+In 1960, County Week was introduced at the Club, and the squash courts in Old Way were purchased through a member-supported debenture scheme.

 1968